Lex2Sent: A bagging approach to unsupervised sentiment analysis: Evaluation

 \subsection{Different resampling procedures}

-In this section we investigate the effect of different resampling procedures on the performance of Lex2Sent.
-We examine the results of a WKWSCI-based Lex2Sent using either one of the resampling procedures defined in \autoref{resamp} or no resampling at all for the iMDb dataset.
-Additionally we investigate the classification rate when using texts sorted by their absolute lexicon value (sentiment words grouped at the end of a text).
-This serves as an ablation analysis to distinguish the effects of resampled, natural and suboptimal text structures (sorted texts).
+In this section, we investigate the effect of different resampling procedures on the performance of Lex2Sent.
+We examine the results of a WKWSCI-based Lex2Sent using either one of the resampling procedures defined in \autoref{resamp} or no resampling at all for the iMDb data set.
+Additionally we investigate the classification rate when using texts sorted by their absolute lexicon value (key words grouped at the end of a text).
+This serves as an ablation analysis to distinguish the effects of resampled, natural and sub optimal text structures (sorted texts).

 In comparison to the classification rates displayed as boxplots in \autoref{resComp}, this subotimal text structure results in a strongly decreased classification rate of $71.00\%$, which is in line with our interpretation of \autoref{resamp}.
-Using the original texts results in an average rate of $79.12\%$, which is however still $5.80$ percentage points higher than highest classification rate of all lexica.
-The bagging-effect is visible for both procedures, as using either results in higher classification rates for the iMDb dataset, with BWord yielding the best performance.
-The method's stability is also increased, resulting less scattered classification rates.
-Similar results (not reported) also occur for the Amazon dataset.
-On the Airline dataset, BWordPermutation yields the best performance, averaging at a classification rate of $73.18\%$.
-This is likely due to the fact that BWord can remove words from a document, which has a negative impact on such short texts.
+The bagging-effect is visible for both procedures, as using either results in higher classification rates for the iMDb data set, with BW yielding the best performance.
+The method's stability is also increased, as the classification rates are more consistent, which can be seen by comparing the size of the respective box plots.
+Similar results (not reported) also occur for the other two data sets.
+For the rest of this paper, all further results are thus reported for Lex2Sent using BW resampling.